 Koh Kradan, part of the Hat Chao Mai National Park, is a small tropical island with sandy beaches and incredible turquoise waters.

-Here is no village and no roads, but a few bungalow resorts with restaurants and bars are located along the beach front.
+Here is no village and no roads, but a few bungalow resorts with restaurants and bars are situated along the beachfront.

-There is a second beach on the other side of the island (a 5-10 minute walk trough forest) called Sunset Beach.
+There is a second beach on the other side of the island, a 10-minute walk through the forest called Sunset Beach.
 We absolutely loved this little beach that was practically empty.
 The beach is hidden in a bay surrounded by big boulders and rugged forest.

 After spending some time at Sunset Beach, we walked back to the main beach for lunch and a cold beer at Kradan Beach Resort.

 Unfortunately, we were misinformed and missed the Southeastern corner of the island that might be one the best spots in Thailand for off-the-beach snorkeling with beautiful coral formations and tropical fishes.
 I recommend you to check out this page.